adyen-examples/adyen-dotnet-online-payments/subscription-example/readme.md

   Forwarding                    https://c991-80-113-16-28.ngrok.io -> http://localhost:8080
 ```

-4. To receive notifications asynchronously, add a webhook:
+5. To receive notifications asynchronously, add a webhook:
     - In the Customer Area go to `Developers` → `Webhooks` and add a new `Standard notification webhook`
     - Define username and password (Basic Authentication) to protect your endpoint
     - Generate the HMAC Key and add the `ADYEN_HMAC_KEY` in your variables
     - See script below that allows you to easily set your environmental variables.
-Note that some IDEs will have to be restarted for environmental variables to be injected properly.
+Note that some IDEs will have to be restarted for environmental variables to be injected properly
     - In Additional Settings, add the data you want to receive.
 Checkmark `Recurring Details` for subscriptions
     - Make sure the webhook is **Enabled** to send notifications

-Set the following environment variables in your terminal environment: `ADYEN_API_KEY`, `ADYEN_CLIENT_KEY`, `ADYEN_MERCHANT_ACCOUNT` and `ADYEN_HMAC_KEY`.
+6. Set the following environment variables in your terminal environment: `ADYEN_API_KEY`, `ADYEN_CLIENT_KEY`, `ADYEN_MERCHANT_ACCOUNT` and `ADYEN_HMAC_KEY`.

 ```shell
 export ADYEN_API_KEY=yourAdyenApiKey